 To add an answer to your question click the “Add Answer” button which opens the Answer Editor:

-Enter in the first answer that you want to offer as an option in the Answer Name field.
+Enter the first answer that you want to offer as an option in the Answer Name field.
 You can assign a point value to it in the Answer Score field if you’d like.

 If you’ve set up multiple answers for your question you can choose to have them appear in a different order for each user by checking the box next to the Shuffle Answers option.